flashmob/fastcgi-processor/README.md

 Also, there's no overhead of a web server - it goes straight to your script.

 So, say good-bye to Web Services.
 Say hello to Email Services!
+A new paradigm is here to take the interweb by storm.
+Well, maybe once a more catchy name is given...

 ## Usage